timdp/stream-capacitor/README.md

 import StreamCapacitor from 'stream-capacitor' import pumpify from 'pumpify'

-// When we are waiting for 10,000 or more items on the output side, pause input. const highWaterMark = 10000
+// When we are waiting for 10,000 or more items on the output side, pause input const highWaterMark = 10000
-// When the queue size drops below 3,000 again, resume input. const lowWaterMark = 3000
+// When the queue size drops below 3,000 again, resume input const lowWaterMark = 3000
-// Options are passed to the internal streams. const options = {objectMode: true}
+// Options are passed to the internal streams const options = {objectMode: true}

 // Create a new capacitor